Industry

 The CTA also specifies a number of individuals whose information is exempt from being reported, including:

-Agents, custodians, intermediaries, and nominees working on behalf of the business or other individual
+• Agents, custodians, intermediaries, and nominees working on behalf of the business or other individuals

 When does the Corporate Transparency Act go into effect?

-The Corporate Transparency Act went into effect on January 1, 2024.
+The Corporate Transparency Act first went into effect on January 1, 2024, while the interim final rule went into effect on March 26, 2025.

-FinCEN's registry and reporting mechanisms are fully operational so that businesses subject to the law’s reporting requirements can immediately begin reporting their beneficial ownership information.
+FinCEN's registry and reporting mechanisms are fully operational, so businesses subject to the law’s reporting requirements can immediately begin reporting their beneficial ownership information.
 All reporting companies should have a plan in place to ensure compliance.

 How long does a company have to file a report under the CTA?